AjayRamesh-09/COVID-19-App/README.md

-# Covid-19-Health-Check
+# Covid-19-Health-Test

-As part of this project, a Machine Learning Model was created to forecast COVID-19 outcomes based on inputs such as cough, shortness of breath, fever, headache, and sore throat.
-To integrate this functionality, a web application was conceptualized and built using Django, with COVID-19 results communicated via SMS.
+In this initiative, a Machine Learning Model was developed to predict COVID-19 results using factors like cough, difficulty breathing, fever, head pain, and throat discomfort.
+To incorporate this feature, a web app was envisioned and constructed using Django, enabling the dissemination of COVID-19 outcomes through SMS messages.